BluedragonXVI/language_model_ASG/README.md

-# Active Neural SLAM Portal
+# Language Models as Automated Scenario Generators for Medical Education

 #### This is an educational webapp designed to serve 3 purposes:

 1. Design a web app with python (stateful implementation of streamlit using postgres to store session ID's)
-2. Serve as a frontpage for my M.S. project which will attempt to autonomously fly a drone using an active neural SLAM approach
+2. Serve as a frontpage for this research project
-3. General information and references about SLAM, as well as it's active and neural variants
+3. General information and references about language modeling in healthcare

 #### Use the side page navbar to learn more